insane-catt/Makerole_bot/README.md

 - v1.0.0

 ## Version History
+- v1.2.7 Add the GitHub repository link to help.
 - v1.2.6 Add sentences to README and help.
 - v1.2.5 Added /grantrole command, /removerole command, /deleterolefromguild command, /help command, and improved /changecolor command.
 - v1.2.4 Made the command easier to use.